Detecting the massive vector field with extreme mass-ratio inspirals: Result

 Fig. \ref{energyProca} displays the Proca and gravitational fluxes ratio $\dot{E}^\mathcal{P}/\dot{E}^\mathcal{G}$ and the logarithm $\log_{10}(\dot{E}^\mathcal{P})$ of the Proca flux as a function of orbital radius $r_0/M$, considering the cases of different Proca masses, and the multipole contribution of the fluxes includes the order $l_{\rm max}=10$.
-One can find that the Proca flux is increasing as the binary objects shrink slowly up to near the ISCO, and the quantitative magnitudes of the Proca fluxes are almost same with the massless case when the Proca mass is $\mu<0.003$.
-From the bottom of the Fig. \ref{energyProca}, the Proca flux near the ISCO can reach to $\sim40\%$ of the gravitational flux, however, the Proca fluxes are decreasing when the Proca mass is increasing, which would sharp decline for the more massive Proca field.
-In other word, the Proca flux is suppressed by the Proca mass.
-Therefore, one can forecast that the deviation of the EMRI dynamics evolution between the Einstein-Proca case and the standard GR case would be more obvious when the vector field becomes heavier.
+One can find that the Proca flux is increasing as the binary objects shrink slowly up to near the ISCO, and the quantitative magnitudes of the Proca fluxes are almost the same with the massless case when the Proca mass is $\mu< 0.003$.
+From the bottom of Fig. \ref{energyProca}. the Proca flux near the ISCO can reach $\sim40\%$ of the gravitational flux, however, the Proca fluxes decreases when the Proca mass is increasing, which would cause a sharp decline for the more massive Proca field accorrding to two subfigures in Fig. \ref{energyProca}.
+Therefore, one can forecast that the deviation of the EMRI dynamics evolution between the Einstein-Proca case and the standard GR case would be obvious when the vector field becomes heavier, however, the effect of Proca field on the EMRI waveform would be weaken a little due to that the Proca flux is supressed by its mass.